isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <br>SIRI comprises a suite of frameworks and tools to help manufacturers - regardless of their size and industry - start, scale and sustain their manufacturing transformation journeys.

       <a href="https://www.siri.gov.sg" target="_blank">Find Out More</a>
-  - title: Professional services
+  - title: Professional Services
     content:  |
       **Accountancy Industry Digital Plan**
       <br>A step-by-step guide for local Small and Medium Practices (SMPs) in the accountancy industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Accountancy-IDP" target="_blank">Find Out More</a>
-  - title: Building & construction
+  - title: Building & Construction
     content:  |
       **Construction and Facilities Management Industry Digital Plan**
       <br>A step-by-step guide for local SMEs in the construction and facilities management sector on the digital solutions to adopt and relevant training for your employees at each stage of your growth.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/Construction-and-Facilities-Management-IDP" target="_blank">Find Out More</a>
-  - title: Environmental services
+  - title: Environmental Services
     content:  |
       **Environmental Services Industry Digital Plan**
       <br>A step-by-step guide for local SMEs in the environmental services industry on the digital solutions to adopt and relevant training for your employees at each stage of your growth.